-October 26, 2016: The WHO issues its first quarterly update on its Zika response intiative.
+October 26, 2016: The WHO issues its first quarterly update on its Zika response initiative.

 November 18.
 2016: The WHO declares the end of the public health emergency.

-The above list is not inclusive of all the countries that have been infected with Zika.
-As of this date, 58 countries have had active Zika virus in their countries.
+The above list is not inclusive of all the countries that have been infected with Zika: as of this date, 58 countries have had the active virus in their countries.
 These are all cases that were acquired by local transmission in those countries.
 While we learned much over 2016 about this virus, there is still a long journey ahead.
 No treatment yet exists and while many are scrambling to develop a safe, effective vaccine, we still do not have one.
 Additionally, controversy surrounds some of the proposed tools to eliminate this virus, such as genetically altered mosquitoes.

 Despite the fact that the virus causes mostly relatively mild symptoms, babies are being born with devastating genetic malformations.
 If we are to prevent decades of suffering from these consequences, we need to find a solution now.
 Every day we delay, is another baby suffering the ravages of this disease.

 About the Author